 To tell the truth, I don't think all that much of this story anymore.
 Yes, there are some good things, but there are also bad things.
 A lot of bad things.
 Plus my general outlook on writing has really changed since I started this.
 Looking back, I think when LOST ended something in me snapped and I needed something to channel all my manic theorizing into, and LOZ ended up being the unfortunate victim.
 And then this fic happened.
 Yep, that's right.
 This fic is a pile of post-LOST withdrawal vomit.
+Life after Lost was not easy.
 It is literally like, three stories in one.
 I'm not even kidding.
 That's how messed up it is.
 It did help me find my footing in creative writing, though, so I definitely don't regret it or consider it to be a waste of my time.
-My skills would not be where they are now if I hadn't had this chance to screw up and find my bearings as a story writer.
+My skills would not be where they are now if I hadn't had this chance to screw up and make every mistake in the book first.

-Current Status: I'm sure I'm not gonna continue this, at least not in its current form.
-A rewrite (like MAJOR rewrite)/re-upload is not out of the question, because I do think the first arc is somewhat salvageable as sort of a slap-dash character study of Link.
+Current Status: Abandoned.
+I'm sure I'm not gonna continue this, at least not in its current form.
+Rewriting and finishing the good parts of it is not out of the question, because I do think it is somewhat salvageable as sort of a slap-dash character study of Link.
 But at the same time, I feel like my time would be better spent on other things.
 Like...maybe it would be more worthwhile to take some of the good ideas I had for latter parts of this fic and turn them into one shots and smaller, more focused stories.
 I don't know.
 It's hard to say what I'll do at this point since I'm not really into Majora's Mask at the moment.
 I'll keep it on the site unless/until I decide I definitely want to rewrite anything, but I doubt that will happen any time soon.
 By all means, read this if you like witnessing beginning writer pains.

-A Series of Unfortunate Events, Tokyo Mew Mew (aka garbage from my 7th grade weeaboo days)
+A Series of Unfortunate Events, Tokyo Mew Mew (Garbage from my middle school weeaboo days)

 Because I'm a strong believer in not deleting old stories purely for being embarrassed about them.
 That being said, DON'T READ THIS IT'S A PIECE OF CRAP.
 The conception of this story is an unfortunate event in of itself.
 Seriously, unless you're looking to kill off some brain cells, don't click on it.
 I'm warning you.
 It's not worth it.